RESTyard/RESTyard/Docs/HypermediaSchema-Generator-Findings.md

 different assembly) the generator cannot see the endpoints, so any zero-endpoint diagnostic would be a false positive there; the runtime route resolver already fails with a clear exception for genuinely missing routes.
 Update the design doc to match.

+**Done:** every endpoint attribute application is now tracked as an `EndpointOccurrence` (identity key + display name + location): modern `[HypermediaActionEndpoint<THto>("prop")]` (keyed by namespace-qualified HTO + property name, recorded regardless of `ResultType`), legacy `Http*HypermediaAction` attributes (keyed by the Op-type-derived action name — for the usual naming convention this also catches modern/legacy duplicates of the same action), and modern `[HypermediaObjectEndpoint<THto>]` via a new incremental provider (object endpoints carry no schema data, they are tracked only for this diagnostic).
+Duplicates are reported as **RY0033** (error) in the compilation-level diagnostics output — one diagnostic per surplus attribute application, located on that attribute, deterministic in file-position order.
+The zero-endpoint case is deliberately not diagnosed (per the decision above); the design doc constraint paragraph was updated accordingly, and RY0033 was added to the diagnostics tables in SourceGenerator.md and the migration guide.
+Tests: single endpoints silent, duplicate action/object/legacy endpoints error, triplicate → two diagnostics, location on the second attribute.

 ### ✅ GEN-12 — Diagnostic severity vs. wording mismatch